Ensure that the required system Dependencies are installed.

 Tip

-COMPSs provides the compss_gengraph script which converts the
+COMPSs provides the compss_gengraph

 given dot file into pdf.